 Click here for more information on this resource.

-St. Olaf International Students CPT Database contains information on previous international students’ CPT data, including Company/Organization, Industry, Location, Time, Majors, and Concentrations.
+St. Olaf International Students CPT Database (data from 2006 to 2017) contains information on previous international students’ CPT data, including Company/Organization, Industry, Location, Time, Majors, and Concentrations.

 OPTResume.com – third-party job portal built to connect employers and international students.

 VISA 101 – The basics of hiring St. Olaf international students (print and provide this to a potential employer).

 E-verify – searches for businesses that use this system to check immigration status.
 This is particularly useful for students applying for STEM OPT.

 World Business Culture – provides country-specific information on cultural elements of business.

 UnitedOPT – third-party job search site that focuses on opportunities for international students with CPT/OPT work authorization or who are seeking employers who may sponsor for a work visa.